kydoc/kisi_test/Wiring Contact Sensors and Request to Exits (REX).md

 * Once the contact sensor and/or the request to exit (REX) has been connected, they will need to be configured in the Kisi dashboard software.
 For instructions on configuring these devices, look here:

-You now have the installation wired up, powered up, and connected to your network.
+You now have the installation wired up.
 Click [here](https://help.kisi.io/hc/en-us/sections/115002573047-Kisi-Web-Dashboard) for information on how to configure this installation in the Kisi web dashboard